siddheshgarg/siddheshgarg/README.md

-- Hello!
-I’m **Sid** here
+Hello!
+I’m **Sid**, an upcoming coder :dizzy:

-- I’m interested in coding and marketing
-- I’m currently learning Python :snake:
+I’m currently learning Python :snake:

-- Connect with me on [LinkedIn](linkedin.com/in/siddheshgarg)
+Connect with me on [LinkedIn](linkedin.com/in/siddheshgarg)

 <!---
 siddheshgarg/siddheshgarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.